24 September 2024

 One criticism: the flight crew’s announcements are all in Portuguese.
 I have no idea how to fasten those safety belts!

 I got to know VCP São Paulo International well.
 All flights appear to connect thru this airport.
 Brasil’s small domestic airports are considered “international.”
-Terminals have Priority Lounges that I accessed, making all these transfers more bearable.
+Terminals have Priority Lounges that I accessed, making all transfers more bearable.
 I have probably used my Priority Pass at least 6 times and appreciate its lounge perks.

 Pantanal Safaris